n89cz/Nagidash/README.md

 # Nagidash

 Very simple monitoring dashboard for Nagios where you see only items which return state other then 0.
-Currenty it does not include items in unknown state (TODO).

 Nagidash is based on "Nagios Dashboard - PHP" which is presented here (https://exchange.nagios.org/directory/Addons/Frontends-%28GUIs-and-CLIs%29/Web-Interfaces/Nagios-Dashboard--2D-PHP/details#_ga=2.211361109.1353996912.1550563425-409400710.1548750848).
 It uses
 Bootstrap 4 and currently work with Nagios version Nagios® Core™ 4.4.3.
 I have not tested it on any others versions.